tenowg/java-library-archetype/src/main/resources/archetype-resources/README.md

 This project is sponsored and supported by [holisticon AG](http://holisticon.de/cms/About/Startseite)

 ## License
-This project is released under the revised BSD License (s.
-LICENSE.txt).
+This project is released under the revised BSD License (s. license.txt).